 Although only Appian's books on the Roman Civil Wars survive in their entirety, large parts of the other books, devoted to Rome's foreign wars, have also come down to us.
 The parts on the Punic wars, the wars in Iberia, and the Mithridatic Wars are very important historical sources.
-This is also true for Appian's account of the Third Punic War, the second part of the book presented on these pages, which is one of our main sources for this conflict.
+This is also true for Appian's account of the Third Punic War, to which the Numidian War is an appendix.

 Because these texts have to be reconstructed from several medieval manuscripts, not all editions of Appian's account of Rome's foreign wars are numbered in the same way.
 On these pages, the separate units of a book are counted strictly chronologically.